-The change is mainly due to: Use of different method
+The change is mainly due to: Genuine change

 The 1km square count has been calculated from the UK count of 1km squares where the species has been recorded.
 This is a minimum count because it only includes number of recorded occupied 1km squares.

-The difference in population size between reporting rounds is most attributable to a change in methodology, although more data are also available.
-UK population estimates have been derived from the GB estimate in Mathews et. al., 2018, and the Northern Ireland estimate from the 2013 Article 17 report.
-The estimates by Harris et. al. (1995) for the previous reporting rounds were based on expert judgement and extrapolation from limited field surveys.
-The new estimate, taken from Mathews et. al. (2018) is considered to be more robust.
-The current population (in individuals) is considered to be approximately equal to the FRP and is sufficient to maintain a viable population.
+UK population estimates have been derived from the Great Britain estimate in Mathews et al. (2018) and the Northern Ireland estimate from the 2013 Article 17 report.
+The new estimate, taken from Mathews et al. (2018) is considered to be more robust than the previous estimate.

+The current population is considered to be approximately equal to the FRP and is sufficient to maintain a viable population and at least the value in 1994 when the Habitats Directive came into force in the UK.
+For further details see the 2019

+Article 17 UK Approach document.